Author Archives: admin

 A Critical Environmental Area (CEA) is a geographic area with exceptional or unique character with respect to one or more of the following:

-- a benefit or threat to human health;
+• a benefit or threat to human health

-- a natural setting such as fish and wildlife habitat, forest and vegetation, open space, and areas of important aesthetic or scenic quality;
+• natural setting such as fish and wildlife habitat, forest and vegetation, open space, and areas of important aesthetic or scenic quality;

-- agricultural, social, cultural, historic, archeological, recreational, or educational values; or
+• agricultural, social, cultural, historic, archeological, recreational, or educational values; or

-- an inherent ecological, geological, or hydrological sensitivity that may be adversely affected by any change.
+• an inherent ecological, geological, or hydrological sensitivity that may be adversely affected by any change.

 On Monday, the State Senate passed CEA Bill S629A.